Antonio Esfandiari

-Antonio "The Magician" Esfandiari (امیر اسفندیاری; born December 8, 1978, as Amir Esfandiary), is a professional poker player and former professional magician, known for his elaborate chip tricks.
+Antonio "The Magician" Esfandiari (امیر اسفندیاری; born December 8, 1978, as Amir Esfandiary), is an Iranian American professional poker player and former professional magician, known for his elaborate chip tricks.
 Esfandiari was the face of the now-defunct poker site, UltimatePoker.com.

 In addition to appearing on several poker television shows, he has won two World Poker Tour (WPT) championships and three World Series of Poker (WSOP) bracelets in his career, including the "Big One for One Drop" in 2012, a $1,000,000 buy-in tournament benefiting the One Drop Foundation.
 By winning the event, Esfandiari won the second largest single payout in tournament poker history at $18,346,673.
 Esfandiari was ranked number one for all-time tournament poker winnings, until Daniel Negreanu took this title by finishing 2nd in the "Big One For One Drop 2014".

 In 2012, he authored The Magician's Secrets for Winning Tournaments on Insta Poker, a poker strategy game available for iOS.

 Early life

 Esfandiari was born in Tehran, Iran.
 When he was nine years old, his family moved to San Jose, California.
 He graduated from Del Mar High School in 1997.
-He then went briefly to jail after he got caught by the police selling marijuana.